void0xfffffff/mfsearch/README.md

 - no indexing garbage everything realtime.

 some parts are not implemented but the core is ready for poc. for help use mouse hovering.

+currently no source code is not because the code is secret only because it's simple. you can reverse engineer it anyways, is not obfuscated is not even packed.